celestiaorg/docs/nodes/mainnet.md

 or run your own full consensus node with no pruning for your bridge node.
 :::

-RPCs for DA nodes to initialise or start your celestia-node to Mainnet with:
+RPCs for DA nodes to initialise or start your celestia-node to Mainnet Beta with:

 - `public-celestia-consensus.numia.xyz`
   - gRPC: port 9090